-After nearly 20 years, the chief designer is, in many ways, the walking philosophy of Breedlove.
+After 21 years, the chief designer is, in many ways, the walking philosophy of Breedlove.

 From a young age, Angela Christensen knew she wanted her life to revolve around music.
 She just wasn’t sure how.